treyhunner/treyhunner.github.com/source/_posts/2018-04-30-how-to-make-the-most-of-your-first-pycon.markdown

 I gave my first conference lightning talk [at DjangoCon 2015][], during which I compared modern JavaScript to Python.
 A few people I'd never met started a conversation with me at a bar afterward by saying "I liked your lightning talk."
 Lightning talks can act as an ice breaker.
-If you give a talk to a giant room of people, you've given everyone in that room at least a reason to talk to you.
+If you give a talk to a giant room of people, you've given everyone in that room at least one reason to talk to you.

 If you do give a lightning talk, **make sure it's less than 5 minutes**.
-You do not want to run over time in a lightning talk.
+You do not want to run over time in a lightning talk, as you will be cut off at 5 minutes.
 The shorter and more compact, the better.